Pruritus Scratching Model

 Examples of histamine dependent itch include mast cell degranulating agents such as the polymer 48/80.
 Although histamine dependent pruritus is effectively served with diphenhydramine (Benadryl®), there remains an unmet medical need for agents to treat non-histamine dependent itch.

-Chloroquine (an anti-malarial) induces an itching response that is mediated via non-histaminergic mechanisms.
+Chloroquine (an anti-malarial) induces a pruritus dermatitis response that is mediated via non-histaminergic mechanisms.
 Direct injection of chloroquine into the back induces itch and a scratching response in mice.
 When itching elicits the need to scratch, the tissue gets damaged which initiates the release of inflammatory markers, perpetuating the itch and creating a cycle.

 This study validates the anti-itch effects of U-50,488 in a murine chloroquine-induced itch model.